ken107/databind-js/README.md

 </div>
 ```

-The bind-statement directive is the Swiss-army knife of data binding.
-You use it to alter the appearance of the bound element depending on the value of some data source.
+The bind-statement directive lets you execute a JavaScript statement (e.g. manipulate the DOM) whenever your data changes.
+The special variable `thisElem` points to the current element.

-The special variable `thisElem` point to the current element.
 The statement-_id_ can be any string, it is there only to make the attribute name unique, as required by HTML.
-You may want to use a descriptive string as the id, for example: `bind-statement-strike-done` or `bind-statement-hide-inactive`.
+You may want to use a descriptive string as the _id_, for example: `bind-statement-strike-done` or `bind-statement-hide-inactive`.

 #### Bind-Event Directive